3stacks/local-storage-manager/readme.md

 A simple package used for creating, storing and deleting data from local storage.

 Current features:
-* Enter key and data into localstorage
+* Enter key and data into local storage
 * Get the data for a given key
 * Remove all data for a given key